manch93/isolutions-hotels/README.md

 # LauncherCompose

-LauncherCompose is a launcher for Android TV applications built with Kotlin and Jetpack Compose.
+LauncherCompose is an open source launcher for Android TV applications built with Kotlin and Jetpack Compose.
 It serves as a launcher for hotel applications, providing a user-friendly interface for guests to access various hotel services.

 ## Dependencies